 then you’ve found some things to start finding new homes for, be it the donation center or the garbage can.

 You can also start to consider the pros and cons of various aspects of your lifestyle.

 - Is your home significantly larger than your family could ever need?
 Consider downsizing.

 - Is owning a home really a smart idea for singles or young couples?
-Consider looking into homesharing.
+Consider looking into homesharing on Airbnb.